 The Association of Certified Fraud Examiners (ACFE) accepts Continuing Professional Education (CPE) credits from other organizations and institutions.
 For full details on the documentation and information required, click each title to expand the section.

 An unlimited amount of participant CPE credits may be claimed each year.
-Participant credit is instruction in a formal class or online (e.g., webcast or webinar) setting.
-A formal class:
+Participant credit is defined as instruction in a formal, in-person class or online setting (e.g., virtual seminar or webinar).

-You must receive a certificate of completion that includes the number of CPE credits attained to claim participant CPE credit.
+- You received a certificate of completion that includes the number of CPE hours earned.

-- College courses may be claimed and computed at the rate of 15 credits of CPE for each semester hour completed.
+Courses taken at an accredited college or university may be claimed and computed at the rate of 15 CPE credits for each semester hour completed.

-- You must receive transcripts stating the course name and the number of credit hours earned to claim College Course CPE credit.
+You must receive transcripts stating the course name and the number of credit hours earned to claim College or University Course CPE credit.

-In-house training must be instructor led, contain a written course outline, require and record attendance and be held in a formal setting.
-You must receive a certificate of completion that includes the number of CPE credits attained to claim In-House Training CPE credit.
+You must receive a certificate of completion that includes the number of CPE hours attained to claim In-House Training CPE credit.

-Self-study courses are accepted for CPE credit, provided they meet the following criteria:
+Self-study courses (including online and printed/workbook courses) are accepted for CPE credit, provided they meet the following criteria:

 - The individual must pass a final examination to receive CPE credit.

-You must receive a certificate of completion that includes the number of CPE credits attained to claim Self-Study CPE credit.
+- You must receive a certificate of completion that includes the number of CPE hours attained to claim Self-Study CPE credit.

 View self-study courses offered by the ACFE.

-Time spent preparing articles and books related to these acceptable fields of study will be accepted for a maximum of 10 CPE per year.
+Time spent preparing articles and books related to approved fields of study will be accepted for a maximum of 10 CPE credits per year.

-You must keep a detailed description of the book or article to claim Author CPE credit.
+You must keep a detailed description of the article or book to claim Author CPE credit.

 Members of the ACFE Editorial Advisory Committee may claim 0.5 CPE credits for every Fraud Magazine submission reviewed, with a maximum allowable credit of 5 CPE credits per year.
 This credit only applies to the review of Fraud Magazine manuscripts and is only available to duly appointed members of the Editorial Advisory Committee.

-You must submit a completed manuscript evaluation form to the Fraud Magazine Editor-in-Chief prior to the publication of each respective submission in order to claim Editorial Advisory Credit.
+You must submit a completed manuscript evaluation form to the Fraud Magazine editor-in-chief prior to the publication of each respective submission to claim Editorial Advisory CPE credit.